Thursday, 28 November 2024

 I note also that the government is looking at getting out of certain businesses, which I think is a good thing.
 I said yesterday that I have no idea why the state government is in the broccoli and cauliflower business.
 It seems rather anachronistic, and I am glad that the government is looking at getting out of that business, because it makes no sense.
 In fact this is a good example of the government trying to do too much.
 They cannot really do it that well when they try and do too much.
 I would urge the government to focus on the important stuff – focus on law enforcement, focus on delivery of roads and health services and these other basic things – and with all the other stuff that they do, try and get out of it, stop doing it, because a lot of times it is really not necessary.
 Broccoli and carrots – why are we in the wholesale vegetable business?
 It just does not make any sense at all.
 It should not be a function of the state government to have anything to do with that, and I am glad that the state government has recognised that.

 I have got some other ideas that might be able to save money.
 I do not think the government has been thinking about this one, and so I will put it forward as a constructive suggestion: train stations.
 I know that they are developing some of the train stations as activity centres or they already are – ones like Box Hill and Glen Waverley.
 I am actually a big fan of the area around Glen Waverley.
 If you go down to Kingsway on a Saturday night, it is actually a really great place.
 It is better than going out in the city actually.
 It is pretty safe.
 There are lots of nice restaurants and clubs and everything.
-But there are a lot of train stations around the city where all you see are an empty car park and a couple of bored-looking PSOs.
+But there are a lot of train stations around the city where all you see is an empty car park and a couple of bored-looking PSOs.
 The only economic activity you will see, if you are lucky, is a vending machine, although you often do not even see that.
 This just seems like such a waste to me.

 I did a lot of study on this on my last trip to Japan; I actually made a video about it.
-Lots of people recognise the Japanese train system as the best in the world, but what they do not realise is that the reason that is the best in the world is because it is fully privatised and the government has very little to do with it.
+Lots of people recognise the Japanese train system as the best in the world, but what they do not realise is that the reason that it is the best in the world is because it is fully privatised and the government has very little to do with it.
 A lot of people are also surprised at how they make their money.
 The train companies do not make their money out of train tickets.
 In fact they barely break even, and in some cases they make a loss.
 What they really make their money out of – and I am sure the government knows all about this with the SRL – is real estate, both commercial and residential.
 What they do is they set up a new train station in an area with little development, like some of the train stations with empty car parks and bored-looking PSOs, and they develop them.
 I would urge the government to look at this, because I imagine there are lots of companies that would be interested in developing train stations and putting commercial things there or apartments or all sorts of things.
 If you go to Japan and look at the train stations there and what they have around them, they build entire economic centres around the train stations.
 As you go home from work you can buy a gift for your family.
 You can buy some takeaway on the way home.
 There might be a little bar; you can stop in with your mates and have a drink and all sorts of things on the way home – much better than a Coke vending machine at exorbitant prices.
 I think that this would be a good idea, and I think that there would be companies that would be interested in investing in this sort of thing.
 So I think that that is a good thing.

-Another constructive idea – and I know this is sort of in the decision-making process at the moment; I have spoken about this many times and I spoke about it yesterday – is the hydrogen energy supply chain project in the Latrobe Valley.
+Another constructive idea – and I know this is sort of in the decision-making process at the moment; I have spoken about this many times and I spoke about it yesterday – is the Hydrogen Energy Supply Chain project in the Latrobe Valley.
 I strongly urge the state government to get on board with this, because I think it is going to be a fantastic project.
 It will result in billions of dollars of investment in Victoria.
 It will result in a new energy production facility here, which we need more of, and also an export market.
 Of course the Treasurer will be happy that they will be getting lots of new taxes.
 They will even be getting some brown coal tax, I think, from that one.
 Also they will be getting payroll tax and all sorts of other taxes that I am sure the Treasurer will love.
 But on top of that we will be getting foreign investment and new production facilities in this state, which is exactly what we want.
 We need foreign capital in this state.
 We need people to invest here.
 I agree with Mr Mulholland – I want Victoria to be a place to invest, a place where people want to come and live, a place where people want to set up factories, want to set up energy production facilities and want to set up service businesses.
 This is what we want in Victoria, and high taxes will not create it.

 I know we are not talking about many of these taxes today, and I wish we were, but it is good at the very least that we are not going to send doctors bankrupt here through making them pay extra payroll tax.
 I give credit to the Treasurer that he has used his powers to waive taxes for GPs that may have discovered that they are liable for these taxes that they did not believe they were liable for.
 I give credit to the Treasurer for that, and I also give credit that they are coming up with a solution, although I do not like the strings being attached.
 It is unfortunate that with everything that the government do they try to push and control and manage everything and stick their fingers into every sort of activity.
 I wish they would just step back and let the market work properly – how it is meant to.
 Nevertheless, they are still allowing a proportion of doctors’ patients to be seen without paying payroll tax, so that is a good thing.
 The Libertarian Party will not be opposing this bill.